spywhere/plug.nvim/docs/extensions/skip.md

 # Skip Extension

-This extension will allow you to skip a plugin loading according to the condition specified
+This extension will allow you to skip a plugin loading according to the condition specified.

-**Note** that this extension should go first in order to prevent other extensions to load a plugin
+**Note** that this extension should go first in order to prevent other extensions to load a plugin.

 ## Compatibility